 Under current and recent historical groundwater conditions, the primary groundwater discharge from the Subbasin is groundwater pumping for agricultural, municipal, domestic, and industrial uses.
 Maps of general locations of domestic, agricultural, and public supply wells are provided in Figures 2-4 and 2-5.
 Maps of the average depths of domestic, agricultural, and public supply wells by section are provided in Figures 2-43, 2-44, and 2-45.
 These maps generally indicated the majority of domestic wells are located in the central to eastern portions of the Subbasin, agricultural wells are relatively evenly distributed throughout the entire Subbasin, and public supply wells are concentrated in the central to eastern portions of the Subbasin.
 Domestic well depths are variable across the Subbasin, with the most common well depths in the 300 to 400-foot range.
-Similarly, agricultural well depths are variable across the Subbasin, with the most common well depths in the 500 to 750-foot depth range.
+Similarly, agricultural well depths are variable across the Subbasin, with the most common well depths in the 500 to 750-foot range.
+Public supply wells are most commonly in the 500 to 750-foot depth range.